 The installation of this tool is pretty simple.
 Once you have downloaded the zip file you just need to unzip it to the appropriate location you will like to work from.
 Job done for your installation.
 How simple was that for and installation?

 Now that you have downloaded your copy of RSScripter you now need to configure it to point to your SQL Server Reporting Services environments.
 To do this you need to open the servers.xml and modify this to point to your environment.
-By default it will look like this:

 The Tag’s Server Label are what comes up in the tool for you to select which environment you are going to connect to so you can name these appropriately for you environment.
 And you will need to change the url for your service.

 Now that we have configured the tool you can start the work of migrating your reports from 1 environment to another quickly and easily.